 This unit explains how Fastcall relates Call records to other Salesforce records.
-By the end of it, you will be able to use the ‘managed objects’ and ‘opportunity and case handler’ functionality of Fastcall to contol it.
+By the end of it, you will be able to use the ‘managed objects’ and ‘opportunity and case handler’ functionality of Fastcall to control it.
 Understanding this will allow you to explain to your users how this works and how to build reporting.

-Fastcall does not change your page layouts.
+Fastcall cannot change your page layouts.
 You will probably want to edit the page layouts for your Managed Objects to show a related list of Calls, and also for your Calls to show the relevant Managed Objects.
 There’s a separate unit on setting up page layouts in the Setup Guide.

 How you can manually change the relationship between Calls and Managed Objects

-This widget will update ALL Call/Task records with the same phone number and direction with the selected Related Object.
+Updating a lookup in the Fastcall widget will update ALL Call/Task records with the same phone number and direction with the selected Related Object.
 If you do not wish to update multiple records, do not use the Widget to change relationships.

-The Fastcall widget can be used to change the Related Record Id of a call via the ‘Related Records’ functionality.
+The Fastcall widget can be used to change the Related Record ID of a call via the ‘Related Records’ functionality.
 When you change a Related Record with the widget, it will search for all Call / Task objects with the same phone number and direction and change their related object, including those owned by other Salesforce users.

 Here’s an example:

 - You have 3 different Contacts (Alice, Bob and Charlie) at company X. Company X uses a common telephone system so all calls to and from them share the same caller ID.
 So you have 4 records with the same phone number – Contacts for Alice, Bob and Charlie and the Account for Company X.